nrminor/oneroof/README.md

 this quite literally: the pipeline will perform at its best when run on networked devices in the same building.

-`oneroof` was originally developed at the very early stages of the United States Bovine Highly Pathogenic Avian Influenza (HPAI) outbreak of 2024, when we wanted one, configurable, easy-to-run pipeline that would do all of the following:
+`oneroof` was originally developed in the early stages of the United States Bovine Highly Pathogenic Avian Influenza (HPAI) outbreak of 2024, when we wanted one, configurable, easy-to-run pipeline that would do all of the following:

-1. Handle super-accuracy basecalling with GPU acceleration on pod5-formatted Nanopore signal files.
+1. Handle super-accuracy basecalling with GPU acceleration on pod5-formatted Nanopore signal files, working on GCP or AWS if need be.
 2. Demultiplex BAM-formatted reads that come out of basecalling.
-3. Perform the above two steps as signal files become available, either locally or remotely.
+3. Perform the above two steps as signal files become available, either locally or remotely via a TCP stream.
 4. Accept raw read BAMs or FASTQs if basecalling and demultiplexing have already been performed elsewhere.
 5. Accept paired Illumina reads in addition to Nanopore reads.